 • They used to have a name, now they only have a number.
 887 moai have been registered to date: 397 reside at the Rano Raraku quarry; 288 were moved and erected on an ahu; 92 lay dotted around the island en route to an ahu; and 110 lay in fragments or in museum collections around the world.

 • Only some 5% of moai were carved in material other than tuff – red scoria, basalt & trachyte, the latter harder than tuff and thus more of a challenge to carve.
-The largest ever basalt moai, Ho’a Hakananai’a, was found in the ceremonial village of Orongo and was pilfered, carted off to Great Britain.
+The largest ever basalt moai, Ho’a Hakananai’a, was found in the ceremonial village of Orongo and was pilfered, carted off to Great Britain by the crew of the HMS Topaze in 1868.
 It presently resides in the British Museum in London, something the Chilean authorities are none too happy about.

 • The average moai was a little over 4 metres tall & weighed 12.5 tonnes.
 The largest ever was 21.6 metre-high El Gigante (The Giant).
 Estimated to weigh 180 tonnes, it’s unfinished and firmly affixed to the slopes of tuff at the Rano Raraku quarry (viewing it’s massive bulk one can’t help but think that maybe, just maybe, the Rapa Nui had bitten off more than they could chew with this moai).
 The smallest moai ever erected was a mere 1.3 metres high, while the tallest was 9.8 metres-high.
 The heaviest moai ever erected on an ahu was an 86 tonne moai at Ahu Tongariki, conveniently the nearest Easter Island ahu to the Rano Raraku quarry.